- Many auto insurers offer discounts designed to help parents keep a lid on the cost of auto insurance, and there are three discounts worth exploring.

-Many auto insurers offer discounts designed to help parents keep a lid on the cost of auto insurance, and there are three discounts in particular that are worth exploring.
+Many auto insurers offer discounts designed to help parents keep a lid on the cost of auto insurance, and there are three discounts worth exploring.

-Sending your child off to school…with the car?
+Are you sending your child off to school with the car?

 If your child is taking one of your cars to school, or you’re planning on buying them one to get around campus (and to classes on time), a call to your auto insurer should still be in the books.
 If the vehicle is in your name, you can list it on your existing auto insurance policy to take advantage of multi-vehicle discounts.

 However, taking a car to school full-time may turn out to be costly, even with the discount.
 Since your young driver will no longer be an occasional driver, they’ll need to be listed as the primary driver to ensure the policy accurately reflects who is driving the vehicle most.
-Otherwise, you run the risk of jeopardizing the coverage they’ll need, should there be reason to submit a claim.
+Otherwise, you risk jeopardizing the coverage they’ll need should there be a reason to submit a claim.